Certificate of Graduate Study in Gifted and Talented Education

 Three electives, resulting in 9 credits, selected from the following:

-SED 662 Creative Thinking and the Learner who is Gifted
+- SED 662 Creative Intelligence and Learners who is Gifted

-Or other courses approved by the Maine Department of Certification and the academic advisor
+Or other gifted courses approved by the Maine Department of Certification and the academic advisor

 Criteria for admission include successful completion of a bachelor's degree from a regionally accredited college or university and hold a professional or the equivalent of teacher certification in any area from any state.
 To earn a certificate, students must complete 75 percent of the required coursework at USM, and earn a grade of B (3.0) or better in each course.